 he begins to lean - signalling the end for dave:

-this is where he posits something like, 'we're good here, right?':
+this is where he posits something like, 'we're good here, right?':hoping for an accomplice in crime he asks something like, 'chad, are you with me?'

 he begins his get- away while everyone else is chatting about the possibility of more photos: